 Item Subject Pg No Ref Officer Ask of the Partnership 1.
-Welcome, Apologies and Declarations of Interest. - - Cllr Macaulay 2.
-Action Note Review the action notes from 3 June 2024 and deal with any outstanding items.
-Pg 4 Enclosed Lesley Forsyth Is this an accurate record of the meetings.
+Welcome, Apologies and Declarations of Interest. - Cllr Macaulay 2.
+Action Note Review the action notes from 2 June 2024 and deal with any outstanding items.
+Enclosed Lesley Forsyth Is this an accurate record of the meetings.
 Have all actions been completed?
-DECI SION REQUIRED 6.10 - 7.00 pm 3.
-Grants The Locality Partnership are asked to consider one grant report. • Elderly Grants Pg 10 Enclosed Lesley Forsyth LP to consider one Grant Report.
+DECI SION REQUIRED s Γ 6.10 - 7.00 pm 3.
+GrantsThe Locality Partnership are asked to consider one grant report.Elderly Grants Pg 10 Enclosed Lesley Forsyth LP to consider one Grant Report.
 4. Locality Action Plan The Locality Partnership are asked to consider the draft Locality Action Plan for 2024/25.
 Pg 13 Enclosed Lesley Forsyth LP to consider draft Locality Action Plan for 2024/25.
-LOCA AL MATTERS - TACKLING INEQUALITIES 7.00 - 7.55 pm 5.
+LOCA AL MATTERS - TACKLING INEQUALITIES • 7.00 - 7.55 pm 5.
 Locality Strategic Lead The Locality Partnership will receive an update on the role of the new Strategic Lead. - Verbal Louise Kirk Receive update, discuss and consider partnership opportunities.
 6. Bourtreehill Park The Locality Partnership will receive an update on the work taking place at Bourtreehill Park.
-Locality Officer Update Verbal Elaine Baxter Receive update and discuss how LP can further support this work.
-The Locality Partnership will receive an update on the work of the Irvine Locality Team during the last quarter.
-Presentation 7.
-Youth, Education and Active Schools Overview The Locality Partnership will receive updates linking in with the Locality Priorities. - Verbal Head Teachers Fraser Lennox Receive update and consider learning and partnership opportunities.
+Locality Officer Update The Locality Partnership will receive an update on the work of the Irvine Locality Team during the last quarter.
+Verbal Presentation Elaine Baxter Receive update and discuss how LP can further support this work.
+7. Youth, Education and Active Schools Overview The Locality Partnership will receive updates linking in with the Locality Priorities. - Verbal Head Teachers Fraser Lennox Receive update and consider learning and partnership opportunities.

 Leanne Hillan- Fowler 8.
 Police Scotland and Scottish Fire and Rescue - Wellbeing and Partnerships The Locality Partnership will receive update on the key impact of wellbeing and partnership work being carried out by Police Scotland and Scottish Fire and Rescue in Irvine. - Verbal David Cameron Paul Timmons Receive update and consider learning and partnership opportunities.
 9. KA Leisure The Locality Partnership will receive updates linking in with the Locality Priorities. - Verbal John McMillan Receive update and consider learning and partnership opportunities.
 10. Irvine Community Council The Locality Partnership will receive an update from the Chair of Irvine Community Council on the work of the Community Council during the last quarter. - Verbal Chris Pless Receive update and consider partnership opportunities.
-AOCI В 7.55 - 8.00 pm 11.
+AOCE 3 • 7.55 - 8.00 pm 11.
 AOCB - Cllr Macaulay LP to use this time to raise/discuss matters linking to the Locality, the LP priorities and tackling inequalities.
-REPO ORTS FOR INFORMATION CHAP Quarterly Update CLD Strategic Quarterly Update Pg 18 Pg 20 Enclosed Cllr Macaulay Locality Partnership are asked to note the reports and share as appropriate.
+REPO ORTS FOR INFORMATION • 1 CHAP Quarterly Update CLD Strategic Quarterly Update Pg 18 Pg 20 Enclosed Cllr Macaulay Locality Partnership are asked to note the reports and share as appropriate.